mitogen-hq/mitogen/docs/howitworks.rst

     * - `data`
       - n/a
-      - Message data, which may be raw or pickled.
+      - Message data, which may be raw or serialized.